undergrad-partner-school

 Admissions

-If you know as much as possible about the institution's criteria for admission, your chances of getting accepted will greatly improve.
-Read on to find out some important info about admission policy and requirements at New Mexico State University.
+If you learn as much as possible about the institution's criteria for admission, your chances of getting accepted will greatly increase.
+How difficult is it to get admitted to New Mexico State University and what are the admission requirements?

-According to the most recent data, this school uses standardized test scores for admission and it admitted 12,378 in 2023.
-New Mexico State University has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the student.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the newest data, this institution uses standardized test scores for admission and it admitted 11,646 in 2025.
+New Mexico State University has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the candidate.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The average ACT score for all the admitted students in 2023 was 21 and the average GPA was 3.53.
+The ACT composite average score for all the enrolled students in 2025 was 21 and the average GPA was 3.48.
 That means that you need a GPA that's above average in order to get into New Mexico State University; the same goes for your ACT score.

 Retention Rate

-The freshman retention rate for New Mexico State University was 72.6% in 2023, reflecting the superb quality of the educational programs at this institution.
+As reported in 2025, the freshman retention rate for New Mexico State University was 73.4%, reflecting the superb quality of the educational programs at this institution.

 Student Body